subutai-io/documentation/user/pages/01.introduction/01.about-documentation/docs.md

 |**[P2P Daemon](../software-components/p2p-daemon)**||**[Control Center](../software-components/control-center)**|
 |Program that runs in the background to handle intra-environment connectivity and communication between containers, primarily enabling peers to join the swarm.|Convenient desktop application for setting up peers, components, and environments, with seamless Bazaar and P2P Daemon integration.|

-### Subutai 101
+- **Subutai 101**

-Get a quick overview from our Subutai 101 video:
+Get a quick overview of the Subutai platform from this video:

 [plugin:youtube](https://www.youtube.com/watch?v=HzDoNvtWLjU)